How to Become an OB-GYN Nurse

 Frequently Asked Questions About OB-GYN Nursing

 Entering this field typically requires completing a nursing program, which takes two to four years on average.
-Additionally, gaining experience in the field and becoming a certified OB nurse or pursuing other relevant certifications may add to the timeline.
+Additionally, gaining experience in the field and pursuing relevant certifications may add to the timeline.

 OB-GYN nurse vs. labor and delivery nurse — what’s the difference?